Bureau of Safety and Environmental Enforcement: History

 On June 18, 2010, Secretarial Order 3302 briefly renamed the MMS to the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE).
-This name was in effect until the official establishment of the BSEE on October 1, 2011.
-On September 16, 2011, Salazar named former MMS Director Michael R. Bromwich as the BSEE's first director.
-On November 14, 2011, Salazar named Coast Guard Rear Admiral James A. Watson as the BSEE's second director.
+This name was in effect until the official establishment of BSEE on October 1, 2011.
+On September 16, 2011, Salazar named former MMS Director Michael R. Bromwich as BSEE's first director.
+On November 14, 2011, Salazar named Coast Guard Rear Admiral James A. Watson as BSEE's second director.

-On August 14, 2013, Interior Secretary Sally Jewell named former Coast Guard Vice Admiral Brian Salerno as the BSEE's third director.
-In 2013, the BSEE and the U.S. Department of Transportation Statistics (BTS) signed an Interagency Agreement (IAA) to create SafeOCS, for voluntary confidential reporting of 'near misses' happening on the Outer Continental Shelf.
+On August 14, 2013, Interior Secretary Sally Jewell named former Coast Guard Vice Admiral Brian Salerno as BSEE's third director.
+In 2013, BSEE and the U.S. Department of Transportation Statistics (BTS) signed an Interagency Agreement (IAA) to create SafeOCS, for voluntary confidential reporting of 'near misses' happening on the Outer Continental Shelf.
 It was later expanded to include mandatory reporting of equipment failure data as required in 30 CFR 250.730 and 30 CFR 250.803.

-In 2016, the BSEE the finalized Well Control Rule.
+In 2016, BSEE finalized Well Control Rule.
 Phased in over time (starting on July 28, 2016), the reform will establish regulations to prevent another Deepwater Horizon tragedy and other well control incidents.
 In addition, it will implement new and revised industry standards as well as codification of decades worth of BSEE policies.

 Key points of the Well Control Rule: